camunda/camunda/client/README.md

 Should test the React component.
 All imports from the component under test should be mocked.
 We are using [jest](https://github.com/facebook/jest), [enzyme](https://github.com/airbnb/enzyme) as well as [jest-enzyme](https://github.com/FormidableLabs/enzyme-matchers).

+### Component.setup.js

+Should contain all static mock data which is used in Component.test.js.

 ### service.js

 Should contain all business logic and manage backend communication for a component.
 This file should be independent from React.